Book: The Selfish Gene by Richard Dawkins

 This 30th anniversary edition of Dawkins' fascinating book retains all original material, including the two enlightening chapters added in the second edition.
 In a new Introduction the author presents his thoughts thirty years after the publication of his first and most famous book, while the inclusion of the two-page original Foreword by brilliant American scientist Robert Trivers shows the enthusiastic reaction of the scientific community at that time.
 This edition is a celebration of a remarkable exposition of evolutionary thought, a work that has been widely hailed for its stylistic brilliance and deep scientific insights, and that continues to stimulate whole new areas of research today.

-The Magic of Reality: How We Know What's Really True, de Dawkins
+The Magic of Reality: How We Know What's Really True, by Richard Dawkins